learnk8s/learnk8s.io/src/templating/content.md

 > Please notice the `--append` flag that is necessary to append values to an array.
 You can find more details in [the official documentation](https://mikefarah.github.io/yq/merge).

-The output should have a proxy named Envoy as a container in the Pod:
+The output should have a proxy named Envoy as an additional container:

 ```yaml|highlight=12-15|title=container-snippet.yaml
 apiVersion: v1